yunhaixiang/yhmath/content/posts/magic-tricks.md

 ---

 Learning, performing, and creating magic tricks have been my hobbies since I was 9 years old.
-I will update this page with more stuff in the future.
+I especially liked card tricks.
+I will update this page will more stuff in the future.